c9s/SQLBuilder/README.md

 cross-platform SQL queries in PHP.

-SQLBuilder is a stand-alone library, you can simply install it through composer or just require them (the class files) by your autoloader, and it has no dependencies.
+SQLBuilder is a stand-alone library, you can simply install it through composer or just require them (the class files) with your autoloader, and it has no dependencies.

 Unlike other SQL utility, SQLBuilder let you define the quote style and the